Can you drink white tea with milk?

 Which white teas may go well with milk?

 If you want to drink white tea with milk, search for pure white teas that have darker leaves or white tea blends that contain ingredients and flavours such as chocolate, caramel, coconut, or spices.
 These blends will usually contain white tea with a stronger, naturally more intense flavour.
 You can use many white teas in traditional tea bags for making white tea lattes too, as they will mostly have a very strong flavour and dark yellow colour.
-White Earl Grey blends or White blends will probably be great for serving with milk too, both as loose tea and tea bags.
+White blends or White blends will probably be great for serving with milk too, both as loose tea and tea bags.

 But pure white teas may also be strong enough for drinking with milk.
 A great example is a Chinese tea Shou Mei tea.
 This tea looks similar to White Peony tea, but with darker leaves, more twigs and fewer (sometimes no) buds.